collective/collective.searchandreplace/README.rst

    :target: https://travis-ci.org/#!/collective/collective.searchandreplace

 The collective.searchandreplace product is a Plone Add-on designed to find and replace text in Plone content objects.

-It looks in title, description, and document text, and since version 7 it looks in all text fields.
+It searches in all text fields (since version 7.0) and all string fields (since 8.0).

+This includes default content types fields like title, description, and document text.
+It excludes the id/short name string field.

 It operates over single or multiple Plone content objects and can show a preview of changes as well as immediately perform them.

 Features include: